Kim, Khloe, And Kourtney Kardashian Model New KKW Fragrances In Silk Crop Tops & Skirts With Thigh-High Slits

 Kim’s fragrance was green.
 The reality star stunned in a silk crop top with long sleeves.
 She paired the ensemble with a floor-length skirt that featured a thigh-high slit.
 Kim styled her dark hair in a long bob with a middle part.

 Kourtney’s product was red.
-The mom-of-2 rocked a one-shouldered crop top in the same color and matched the outfit with a skirt.
+The mom-of-3 rocked a one-shouldered crop top in the same color and matched the outfit with a skirt.
 Kourtney too rocked a dark bob with a middle part.

 Khloe’s bottle was blue.
 The former X Factor host also sported a one-shouldered crop top with a skirt that had a wide-open slit down the side of her leg.
 For her hair, Khloe opted for a light brown bob.